 All payments (including deposit), can be checked via a dormitory database called ISKAM.
 Use the same log-in details as for university information system (InSIS).
 For more details about ISKAM and your deposit, refer to this website.
 If you have any questions regarding the details of deposit payment or assigning the rooms, please contact Central Accommodation Office directly at firstname.lastname@example.org.

-Dormitory reservation starts on September 03, 2018 for the Fall Semester 2018.
+Dormitory reservation starts on January 30, 2019 for the Spring Semester 2019.
 Students will be charged accommodation fee from this date even if they move in later.
 Students can move in every day, even during weekends, but they are obliged to visit the dormitory manager as soon as possible after the arrival to arrange all necessary formalities (signing the Accommodation Agreement, picking up the dormitory ID card – a passport photo needed!).
 Please, note that the dormitory manager is only available during his/her office hours (see below)!
 For more information see The Central Accommodation Office website.

 Early Arrival / Late Departure